 Challenges and Regulatory Compliance

-In recent years, regulatory changes have made India more accessible to foreign investors.
-For instance, amendments to the Foreign Exchange Management (Non-debt Instruments) Rules in 2024 allow for easier share swaps between Indian and foreign companies, thereby streamlining cross-border mergers.
-However, it remains critical for investors to engage with legal and regulatory experts to ensure compliance with these evolving frameworks and avoid potential obstacles in their transactions.
+Recent amendments to the Foreign Exchange Management (Non-debt Instruments) Rules in 2024 allow easier share swaps between Indian and foreign companies, streamlining cross-border mergers.

 India’s M&A Landscape in 2024 and Beyond